 - Mr Hardus Venzke, HES Representative

 - Dr Samantha Rose, Research and Innovation Division Representative

 - Dr Raelene Ward, CISER Representative

-- Dr Sarah Hammer, Representative from the Office of PVC, Engagement
+- Dr Sara Hammer, Office of PVC, Education Representative

 - Ms Dianne Lucas, Enterprise Services Division Representative